pmttavara/Jai_Symbols/README.md

 - Advanced scope awareness
     - Compute and output the declaration/liveness scopes for definitions and match against those in the extension
     - Compute and output block-comment/line-comment ranges so the extension ignores those during textual search
-        - Alternative: Lex files before searching them (difficult due to )
+        - Alternative: Lex files before searching them (difficult due to code that may not compile)